Halibut vs Flounder – What’s the Difference? Let’s Compare

 How Much Does Halibut and Flounder Cost

-The costs for fish will vary depending on how they’re are caught and where they are sold.
-When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, flounder or halibut?
+The costs for fish will vary depending on how they’re are caught fishing and where they are sold.
+When purchasing fish, be sure to check the label.
+Therefore, lets examine which one is more expensive.

 Halibut is more expensive than flounder.
 The average cost for wild caught flounder is $14.49 per pound while the average cost for wild caught halibut is $33.49 per pound.